 This neighborhood screams “lifestyles of the rich and famous”, as this Los Angeles suburb is renowned for luxury shopping, dining, and spa treatment centers.
-Beverly Hills enables visitors to garner some of the best sightseeing in LA.
+As a result, Beverly Hills enables visitors to garner some of the best sightseeing in LA.
 From deluxe service at the 5-star Beverly Hills Hotel and shops down Rodeo Drive to visiting the famous Witch’s House and the Greystone Mansion, you and your family will have plenty to see and do.

 8. Olvera Street

 Olvera Street, established in 1930, presents a classic side to the vibrant city with brick-lined streets, painted stalls, and numerous vendors.
 First constructed to preserve the customs of early Mexican and indigenous settlers, this Mexican Marketplace provides authentic cuisine and handcrafted items.
-Listen to mariachi music as you patronize the busy vendor stalls, cafes, gift shops, and restaurants, or watch traditional folkloric dancers commemorate their heritage.
+While here, listen to mariachi music as you patronize the busy vendor stalls, cafes, gift shops, and restaurants, or watch traditional folkloric dancers commemorate their heritage.

 10. Hollywood Forever Cemetery

-Founded in 1899, the Hollywood Forever Cemetery originally opened as the “Hollywood Cemetery”, and now serves as the resting place for some many Hollywood visionaries.
+Founded in 1899, the Hollywood Forever Cemetery originally opened as the “Hollywood Cemetery”, and now serves as the resting place for many Hollywood visionaries.
 With over fifty acres of serene green spaces, the cemetery provides refuge for families of deceased loved ones and curious visitors.
 Moreover, Hollywood Forever’s cultural programs and events throw concerts, outdoor film screenings, a Dia De Los Muertos celebration, and more (in separate areas such as the Fairbanks Lawn and the Masonic Lodge).
 As it is a resting place for the departed, please be respectful of the cemetery grounds.